AdelRazzok/AdelRazzok/README.md

 ### Hello there, I'm Adel and I'm a Freelance Software Engineer 👋

-- 🔭 I’m currently working on a Twitter clone with React and TypeScript
+- 🔭 I’m currently working on a password manager with C
 - 🌱 I’m currently learning C and Rust
 - 👯 I’m looking to collaborate with other developers on open source projects
 - 💬 Ask me about freelancing, web development, sport...